AdobeDocs/marketo.nl-NL/help/marketo/product-docs/additional-apps/seo/pages/seo-add-notes-to-page-issues.md

    ![](assets/image2014-9-18-13-3a13-3a42.png)

-1. Houd de muis boven de pagina-uitgave waaraan u een notitie wilt toevoegen en klik op **NOTITIE TOEVOEGEN**.
+1. Houd de muis boven de pagina-uitgave waaraan u een notitie wilt toevoegen en klik op **Notitie toevoegen**.

    ![](assets/image2014-9-18-13-3a13-3a46.png)

 1. Voer uw notitie in.
-Klik **OPSLAAN**.
+Klik **Opslaan**.

    ![](assets/image2014-9-18-13-3a14-3a5.png)

-   Groovy.
-Uw opmerking is toegevoegd.
+   Uw opmerking is toegevoegd!

    ![](assets/image2014-9-18-13-3a14-3a20.png)